Oil and gas industry in India: Oil imports by source country

-into India, providing 91.9% of all Indian crude oil imported in that year.
+into India, providing 96.9% of all Indian crude oil imported in that year.

+The share of oil from the Commonwealth of Independent States (CIS), which include Azerbaijan, Kazakhstan and Russia, nearly doubled to 43% mainly due to higher purchases from Moscow, the data shows.

 Trading

 Crude oil trading

 By transacting in crude futures trading in MCX or BSE, crude oil products consumers (petrol, diesel, jet fuel, etc.) in India can hedge their risk while purchasing the crude oil products in Indian currency.
 The futures trading is cash settled on expiry date taking WTI crude or Brent crude settlement price as reference.

 The quality of crude oil which is imported by India from Persian Gulf is called Indian Basket crude.
 It is weighted average of Dubai and Oman (sour) and the Brent Crude (sweet) crude oil prices.
 However, the exporting countries charge premium or give rebate on the Indian Basket price by declaring official selling price (OSP) depending on market conditions every month.